RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Held:
       - The court held that their task is to give effect to business contracts where there is a meaning capable of being ascribed to a word or term or phrase.
       - Genuineness and good faith are not empty obligations.
-      - Resolving a dispute ‘requires an honest and genuine attempt to resolve differences by discussion, and if thought to be reasonable and appropriate, by compromise, in the context of showing a faithfulness and fidelity to the existing bargain
+      - Resolving a dispute 'requires an honest and genuine attempt to resolve differences by discussion, and if thought to be reasonable and appropriate, by compromise, in the context of showing a faithfulness and fidelity to the existing bargain
 - ILLUSORY PROMISES & CONSEQUENCES OF UNCERTAINTY
   - Certainty & Illusory promises
     - A contract will be illusory if a party gives an unfettered discretion as to performance of a promise